zahur76/MilestoneProject_2/README.md

 This issue was addressed by changing font size.
 ![Image of error](assets/doc/error2.png)

 10. After final project review it was decided to add instructions on how to play the game.
-This was achieved by adding a rules tag to the header which linked to a wikepdia [page](https://en.wikipedia.org/wiki/Matching_game) containing the relevant information.
+This was achieved by adding a link to
+the header which directs to a wikepdia [page](https://en.wikipedia.org/wiki/Matching_game) containing generic rules on how to play.

 ## DEPLOYMENT